-Let us ask ourselves the question: why is color in photography at all and what should it be to be appropriate?
-The question seems silly, but because few people ask themselves it, so many pretentious, flashy, or vice versa, sluggish and faded colors are produced by amateur photographers around the world.
+Let us ask ourselves: why is color in photography at all, and what should it be to be appropriate?
+The question seems silly, but because few people ask themselves it, so many pretentious, flashy, or vice versa, sluggish and faded colors are produced by amateur photographers worldwide.

 The color tone, the general temperature of the color range help the viewer understand the conditions in which the object is captured: winter-summer, nature-room, morning-evening.

-These are the basic points to keep in mind when evaluating images during editing.
-Color in photography as an additional dimension can greatly enhance the impression of a photograph, or it can even kill it.
+These are the essential points to keep in mind when evaluating images during editing.
+Color in photography as an additional dimension can significantly enhance the impression of a photograph, or it can even kill it.

 General Rules for Working with Color in Photography

-We will not dive into the depths of the theory of color science as such: you can read about the color wheel, tonality and complementary colors in any textbook on coloristic.
-We will consider the general practical principles of shooting and image processing, which can be used in practice right away.
+I will not dive into the depths of the theory of color science as such: you can read about the color wheel, tonality, and complementary colors in any textbook on coloristic.
+I will consider the general practical principles of shooting and image processing, which can be used in practice right away.

 Get Rid of The Color